StyraInc/styra-run-sdk-java/README.md

 2. Push a version tag in the format `vX.Y.Z`; e.g. `v0.1.4`.
 3. Once the `Release` workflow has successfully completed:
    1. Complete the GH draft release
-   2. Promote the staged libraries at [OSSRH](https://s01.oss.sonatype.org) to Maven Central by `Closing` the staged repository.
+   2. Promote the staged libraries at [OSSRH](https://s01.oss.sonatype.org) to Maven Central by
+      1. `Closing` the staged repository, and then
+      2. `Release` it (grab a coffee, it might take hours before the release shows up at Maven Central)